Explore natural pH indicators!

 The color of the resulting solution in the beaker and in the vials depends on what object (flower, berry, or vegetable) you chose for the experiment.
 Moreover, the composition of the substances you extract depends somewhat on the individual plant they came from, and even the time of year the plant was harvested!
 Therefore, the colors will never be exactly identical to what is shown in the instructions.

 Red cabbage owes its color to compounds known as anthocyanins.
-These are soluble in water, so you can easily extract them.
-You can also use some crushed blackberry or red rose petals.
+Anthocyanins are soluble in water, so you can extract them easily.
+You can also use crushed blackberries, red rose petals, or red grape skin.

-Citric acid increases the acidity of solutions, while sodium carbonate Na2CO3 decreases it.
-In other words, Na2CO3 makes them more basic.
-Depending on the acidity of the solution, anthocyanins can change color dramatically.
+Citric acid increases the acidity of solutions, while sodium carbonate Na2CO3 makes solutions more basic.
+Anthocyanins can change colors dramatically depending on the acidity of the medium they’re in.

-The acidity unit chemists use is called pH.
-It is often measured using universal pH indicator strips, which, like anthocyanins, change their color.
-Compared to these strips anthocyanins do not have the benefit of consistent colors, because anthocyanins from different sources can display different colors at the same pH level.
-Test your "cabbage juice" using pH indicator strips!
+Chemists use an acidity unit called pH.
+It is often measured using universal pH indicator strips, which change colors like anthocyanins.
+Compared to these strips, anthocyanins are much less consistent—anthocyanins from different sources can display different colors at the same pH level.
+Test the accuracy of your cabbage juice using commercial pH indicator strips!

 Dispose of solid waste together with household garbage.
 Pour solutions down the sink and wash with an excess of water.

 What is shown in the photograph that is found with the experiment instructions?